peterpot/openath.github.io/standards.md

 ### Dates in Excel and user interfaces
 Pasting or importing of dates and times from Excel is risky.
 Spreadsheets understand dates, but if you go via a clipboard or to CSV/text, there is the risk of muddling days and months.
 Within a spreadsheet, dates should be proper dates.

+User input is however best done in the format that users are familiar with, even though the date is stored in the above format.
+Thus UK users would prefer 25/12/2014.
+The "perfect" option is to take the date format from their international settings.
+System output is also prescribed sometimes e.g. consistency with external sources.
+In this case the date format should be conifgurable according to the purpose of the output.

 ## Performances, time and distance